HeringtonPress/Systems/OneLastCoin/OLCClasses.md

 12. Philosopher's stone.
 The Grand Work.
 Takes a full month and *must* invest 4 CD for it to work, along with a pound of lead, a pound of silver and one thousand ants, as well as access to a full alchemical lab - a portable one simply won't do.
 Through a series of sublimations, condensations, combustions, fermentations, precipitations and paying close attention to planetary alignments, the alchemist prepares the philosopher's stone, the culmination of his art, a golden brown stone the size of a baby's fist.
 This stone is stable until used.

 But what does it do?!?
 Some say that when crushed and mixed with a pound of lead, it will generate a pound of gold.
 Some say that if put in the mouth of a creature that recently died (no more than a week ago), the creature will be resurrected.
 Some say that if shallowed by a dragon, the stone will allow it to assume human form for [sum] days, and that dragons will grant anyone bringing them such a stone a wish.
 Some say that that if dissolved in a perfect alcohol then drunk, it will instantly grant a wizard template to the drinker.

+---
+## Alchemist
+For every Alchemist template you have, gain +1 fast inventory slot (but no additional inventory).

+Starting Equipment: 1 Potion of each colour (plus knowledge of making them), a miniature lab (2 slots), a knife.
+- A: Lesser Potions, Bombs
+- B: Antidotes, Chug
+- C: Explosive Infusion,
+- D: Greater Potions

+**Lesser Potions**: You can turn monster corpses into extracts.
+Each corpse takes 10 minutes to render, and is destroyed by the process.
+Each HD of corpse yields one extract (no partial extractions).
+There are three different colors of extracts.
+Animal-based monsters tend to give red extracts; oozes and insects tend to give green extracts; undead monsters tend to give blue extracts.
+The colors correspond to the different lists of potions below.
+One extract can be used to make a potion.
+6 can be used to learn a new potion with a month's downtime.
+Extracts don’t take up inventory slots.
+Three potions take up one inventory slot.

+You can only make potions that you know.
+It takes 10 minutes to make a potion.
+AoE potions can be thrown 30’ and non-AoE potions can be consumed or splashed on targets within 5’ with a Cunning Save.

+**Bombs**: In addition to your three starting potions, you know how to make Bombs.
+Throw them 30’ with a Cunning Save.
+Different extracts have different effects in a 5’ radius (2x2 squares)
+- **Blue**: 2d4 damage, on max damage roll targets killed reanimate as mindless killers.
+- **Red**: deals 1d6, targets killed explode for 1d4.
+- **Green**: deals 1d6 damage, targets killed are transmuted into movement-blocking, writhing vines.

+**Antidotes**: You are an expert in antidotes.
+You can turn any potion into an antidote to itself, which automatically stops ongoing effects.
+This does not apply to most potions that have instant effects.

+**Chug**: Trough uncomfortable route practice you can drink faster than most people, especially thick and vile brews.
+You can consume a single potion as a free action per round.

+**Explosive Infusion**: You can combine your bombs and potions together.
+When a potion-infused bomb explodes, its effects apply to the targets.
+You can choose whether the potion-bomb deals damage on its creation.

+**Greater Potions**: You can harvest greater extracts from creatures that are HD 4 or higher (1 extract per 4 HD).
+It takes one greater extract to make a greater potion and 4 to learn a new greater potion.
+They take 10 minutes to extract and each one can be converted to 3 lesser extractions.
+#### Potions
+Lesser Red Potions (d20)
+1 fresh blood (attracts wildlife)
+2 grease
+3 acid
+4 Flash juice (blinds within 10’, lights up 20’, and dim light 20’ if thrown) 5 true strike (next attack guaranteed to hit)
+6 frost bomb (1d6, extinguishes nearby fires)
+7 liquid spikes (caltrops)
+8 bonfire
+9 laughing gas
+10 darkness
+11 false life
+12 paralysis
+13 strength (+3 to str score and +1 to bonus)
+14 dexterity (+3 to dex score and +1 to bonus)
+15 critical strike (if your next attack hits, treat it as a crit) 16 jump (50' jump)

+Lesser Green Potions (d20)
+1 super glue
+2 pourable ice
+3 fog
+4 charm
+5 poison
+6 alarm dust (crackles when stepped on)
+7 liquid horse
+8 liquid oozeling
+9 lead legs
+10 sleep
+11 reduce person
+12 enlarge person
+13 see invisibility
+14 comprehend languages
+15 feather fall

+Lesser Blue Potions (d20)
+1 cure light wounds (heal 1d4-1, min 1)
+2 dash
+3 restoration (heal 1 or if negative bring to 0)
+4 anti-death potion (+4 vs death and XP drain)
+5 hide from undead (undead ignore you)
+6 mind blank
+7 endure elements (+2 to save against elemental)
+8 minor darkvision (see 15’ into darkness)
+9 minor invisibility (targets must be objects small enough to fit into your inventory) 10 stasis
+11 alchemical iron (cold iron)
+12 anti-petrification (also works on paralysis)
+13 regeneration

+Greater Potions

+Greater Red Potions (d8)
+1 grenado (2d6, chance of exploding as bomb potion)
+2 faerie fire
+3 incendiary cloud (1d6)
+4 bigger stink cloud
+5 ultimate acid
+6 big frost bomb
+7 mr. hyde (turn into a bigger, stronger, meaner version of yourself) 8 dispel magic

+Greater Green Potions (d8)
+1 invisibility
+2 webbing (as web)
+3 animate object
+4 mirror image
+5 fusion potion (requires two drinkers)
+6 water breathing

+Greater Blue Potions (d8)
+1 protection from fire
+2 protection from cold
+3 escape (freedom of movement 1 round)
+4 cure moderate (2d6)
+5 inflict moderate (2d6)
+6 restoration
+7 shared blood (allows two people to pool their HP as one)